indrayam/coding-nerd-notes/modern-java/README.md

 - Unit Tests

 ### Hands-on Exercises
-- Create a command line app that implements Rock, Paper and Scissors game where user's input is received from the Console
 - Create a command line app that implements a Class Hierarchy: Employee, Manager, Executive
+- Create a command line app that uses Locale, Number Formatting and Currency Formatting to print money in acceptable format in US, UK, Germany and India
+- Create a command line app that uses Dates to find current date in different timezones, difference between two dates, a future date and a past date
+- Create a command line app that reads environment variables, runs a process on the operating system, reads its output etc.
-- Create a command line app that implements a List of Employees and perform all kinds of operations on it
+- Create a command line app that implements a collection (Array, List, Set and Hashmap) of Employees and perform all kinds of operations on it
 - Create a command line app that Reads and Writes from/to a CSV file
 - Create a command line app that Reads and Writes from/to a JSON file
 - Create a command line app that traverses a folder structure and prints file and folder name with additional file/folder attributes
-- Create a command line app that uses Locale, Number Formatting and Currency Formatting to print money in acceptable format in US, UK, Germany and India
-- Create a command line app that uses Dates to find current date in different timezones, difference between two dates, a future date and a past date
-- Create a command line app that reads environment variables, runs a process on the operating system, reads its output etc.
+- Create a command line app that implements Rock, Paper and Scissors game where user's input is received from the Console
-- Create a multi-module app, each app basically being a standalone gradle project!

 ## Muscle Memory for Distributed Systems Tasks